100 Notable alumni of

 -

 Aaron Fitzgerald McKie is an American basketball coach and former professional basketball player who played 14 seasons in the National Basketball Association (NBA).
-He is currently the head coach for his alma mater Temple University.
+He is currently the special advisor for athletics at his alma mater Temple University.
+From 2019 until 2023 he served as the head coach for the Temple men's basketball team.
 Selected by the Portland Trail Blazers 17th overall in the 1994 NBA draft, McKie spent time as a point guard, shooting guard or small forward throughout his professional playing career from 1994 to 2007.

 -